 With historical reconstruction methods (e.g., WB method), there is a need to evaluate evidence about the development of the method and validations against independent modern and historical sources.
-Validations are inherently multi-proxy evidence, which H cited as most valuable, yet are omitted in H. Here, we present and discuss key evidence, omitted in H, showing the high accuracy and validity of the WB method and its findings in reconstructing historical tree density: (a) evidence of development of the WB method relative to earlier methods, (b) modern and historical validations showing high accuracy of the WB method, and (c) independent multi-proxy evidence, including evidence in original papers, rebuttals, and other publications, was omitted in H.
+Validations are inherently multi-proxy evidence, which H cited as most valuable, yet are omitted in H. Here, we present and discuss key evidence, omitted in H, showing the high accuracy and validity of the WB method and its findings in reconstructing historical tree density: (a) evidence of development of the WB method relative to earlier methods, (b) modern and historical validations showing high accuracy of the WB method, and (c) independent multi-proxy evidence of variable density and dense forests.
+This entire body of multi-proxy validation evidence, including evidence in original papers, rebuttals, and other publications, was omitted in H.